amitabhs-debug/Financial-Advisor/README.md

 ---

+Paste this section into README.md, after your existing Phase 1 documentation.
+This replaces/consolidates the earlier README_ADDITION_phase2.txt and
+README_ADDITION_fx_fallback.txt drafts — use this version, it's the complete, current state of Phase 2.

 ===========================================================================
 ## Phase 2: Fundamentals Engine
 ===========================================================================

-Computes derived analysis metrics from the raw data ingested in Phase 1 — margins, growth rates, valuation-in-context, and a basic DCF — and persists them to a new `computed_fundamentals` table.
+Computes derived analysis metrics from the raw data ingested in Phase 1 — margins, growth rates, valuation-in-context, ROE/debt health checks, and a basic DCF — and persists them to a new `computed_fundamentals` table.
 This is a decision-support layer, not a return predictor: every output is meant to inform judgment, not replace it.

 ### What it computes

-- **Margins**: net margin (revenue vs. net profit) per annual period, plus a simple trend classification ("improving" / "declining" / "flat").
+- **Margins**: net margin (revenue vs. net profit) per annual period, plus a trend classification ("improving" / "declining" / "flat").
+Gross and operating margin are always `None` — see limitations below.
 - **CAGR**: revenue and net profit compound annual growth, over 3-year and 5-year windows where enough history exists.
 - **Valuation-in-context**: current P/E placed against the security's own historical P/E range (percentile rank) — not compared to sector peers, since no peer/sector-index data is ingested.
-- **DCF**: a 2-stage discounted free-cash-flow model, using the most recent annual `free_cash_flow` as the base, projected forward under explicit, overridable assumptions (growth rate, discount rate, terminal growth).
+- **ROE / Debt-to-Equity health checks**: ROE >= 15% and D/E <= 0.5,
+  evaluated from data already ingested in Phase 1 (`Fundamentals.roe`, `Fundamentals.debt_to_equity`) but never checked against a threshold until now.
+- **Balance sheet health**: debt-to-assets ratio (`total_liabilities / total_assets`, from data already in
+  `financial_statements`) plus its multi-year trend direction.
+- **DCF**: a 2-stage discounted free-cash-flow model.
+The growth assumption for the explicit projection period is derived from the security's own 3-year revenue CAGR (clamped to -10%/+30% to avoid an outlier year distorting the projection), rather than a flat rate applied to every stock.
 Every DCF output carries its assumptions alongside it — treat it as a sensitivity exercise, not a target price.

 ### Architecture

-- `src/analysis/metrics.py` — pure calculation functions, no DB dependency,
+- `src/analysis/metrics.py` — pure calculation functions, no DB
-  fully unit-testable in isolation (`tests/test_metrics.py`).
+  dependency, fully unit-testable in isolation (`tests/test_metrics.py`).
-- `src/analysis/currency.py` — USD→INR normalization, isolated from the
+- `src/analysis/currency.py` — USD→INR normalization for financial
-  metrics themselves so a bad FX fetch can't silently corrupt a calculation without being flagged.
+  statements, isolated so a bad FX fetch can't silently corrupt a calculation without being flagged.
 - `src/analysis/compute_fundamentals.py` — orchestrator, mirrors
   `run_ingestion.py`'s shape (per-symbol failure isolation, watchlist-driven).
 - `src/analysis/run_fundamentals.py` — CLI entry point.
+- `src/analysis/check_fundamentals.py` — quick per-security viewer,
+  mirrors `check_db.py`'s style, for spot-checking output after a run.
-- `computed_fundamentals` is **append-only**, like `price_history` — every
+- `computed_fundamentals` is **append-only**, like `price_history` —
-  run inserts new rows rather than overwriting, so you can see how computed metrics evolved over time as new financial statements landed.
-This means running the engine multiple times in one day produces multiple rows with the same `as_of_date`; use `computed_at` (real timestamp) to find the actual latest row, not `as_of_date` alone.
+  every run inserts new rows rather than overwriting, so you can see how computed metrics evolved over time.
+Running the engine multiple times in one day produces multiple rows sharing the same `as_of_date`;
+  use `computed_at` (a real timestamp) to find the true latest row — `check_fundamentals.py` orders by `(as_of_date, computed_at)` for exactly this reason.

+### Bugs found and fixed during Phase 2

+Consistent with Phase 1's track record — each of these was caught by spot-checking output against known real-world numbers, not by the code raising an error:

+1. **Infosys DCF was off by ~83x due to a currency unit bug.** INFY's `financial_statements` rows are tagged `currency == "USD"` (a known yfinance quirk for this ticker, already documented in Phase 1's limitations), but nothing downstream ever checked that tag — revenue, net profit, and free cash flow were read as raw numbers and implicitly treated as INR.
+This produced a DCF of ~Rs 15/share for a stock that trades around Rs 1,400-1,900.
+Fixed in `currency.py`: every annual statement is normalized to INR (based on its stored `currency` field) before any calculation touches it.
+2. **DCF used the same flat 10% growth assumption for every stock**, regardless of the company's actual growth profile.
+Fixed by deriving the growth assumption from each security's own 3yr revenue CAGR (clamped to a sane range) — HDFCBANK/ICICIBANK (faster growers) saw their DCF valuations rise; RELIANCE/TCS/INFY (slower growers) saw theirs fall, matching their real growth trajectories.
+3. **Debt-to-Equity was off by 100x due to a unit mismatch.** yfinance's `debtToEquity` field is percentage-scaled (e.g. `36.65` meaning 36.65%), unlike `returnOnEquity`/`returnOnAssets`, which come back as plain decimal fractions.
+Left uncorrected, RELIANCE/TCS/INFY all showed implausible D/E ratios above 9x and failed the 0.5x health threshold — despite TCS and Infosys being famously low-debt companies.
+Fixed via `normalize_debt_to_equity_from_yfinance()` (divides by 100), flipping all three to a correct PASS.

 ### Known limitations (Phase 2)

-- **Gross and operating margin are always unavailable.** `financial_statements` only stores revenue, net profit, total assets/liabilities, and cash flow — no COGS or a distinct operating-income line.
+- **Gross and operating margin are always unavailable.**
+  `financial_statements` only stores revenue, net profit, total assets/liabilities, and cash flow — no COGS or a distinct operating-income line.
 Only net margin is computable from this schema today.
-Flagged as `gross_operating_margin_unavailable_no_cogs_data` on every row.
+Flagged as `gross_operating_margin_unavailable_no_cogs_data`.
-- **Currency mismatches are now actively corrected, not just tracked.**
-  Phase 1 documented (but didn't resolve) that Infosys's yfinance financials are sometimes tagged in USD.
-Phase 2 fixes this:
-  `compute_fundamentals.py` reads each statement's `currency` field and converts USD-tagged revenue/net_profit/free_cash_flow to INR before any calculation touches them.
-Flagged per-period as `currency_converted_usd_to_inr_{period_end}` whenever applied.
-- **The FX conversion uses today's rate, not the historical rate for that fiscal period.** A FY2023 USD figure gets converted at whatever the USD/INR rate is at computation time, not the rate that applied in 2023.
-  This corrects the "wrong currency entirely" class of error (previously off by ~83x) but introduces smaller, ongoing imprecision from rate drift.
+- **FX conversion uses today's rate, not the historical rate for that fiscal period.** A FY2023 USD figure gets converted at whatever the USD/INR rate is at computation time.
+This corrects the "wrong currency entirely" class of error but introduces smaller, ongoing imprecision from rate drift.
 Flagged as `fx_rate_is_current_not_historical_approximation`.
-- **USD/INR conversion has a hardcoded fallback rate.** If the live yfinance FX fetch fails, `currency.py` falls back to a static approximate rate (`FALLBACK_USD_INR_RATE`, currently 94, last updated August 2026) rather than crashing or silently treating USD as INR.
-This fallback drifts out of date over time and requires manual updating — it is not self-refreshing.
+- **USD/INR conversion has a hardcoded fallback rate.** If the live yfinance FX fetch fails, `currency.py` falls back to a static approximate rate (`FALLBACK_USD_INR_RATE` in `src/analysis/currency.py`, currently 94, last updated August 2026) rather than crashing or silently treating USD as INR.
+This fallback drifts out of date over time and needs manual updating — it is not self-refreshing.
 Flagged as `fx_rate_fallback_used_live_fetch_failed` when it fires.
-A planned improvement is to cache the last successfully- fetched live rate and fall back to that instead of a static constant — not yet implemented.
+A planned improvement is to cache the last successfully-fetched live rate and fall back to that instead of a static constant — not yet implemented.
 - **DCF per-share values depend on `shares_outstanding`**, sourced directly from yfinance's `sharesOutstanding` field (added to `Fundamentals` in Phase 2).
-If this is missing for a security, DCF still computes a total intrinsic value but skips the per-share figure, flagged as `shares_outstanding_unavailable_per_share_dcf_skipped`.
+If missing for a security, DCF still computes a total intrinsic value but skips the per-share figure.
-- **DCF is highly sensitive to its assumptions** (growth rate, discount rate, terminal growth rate) — all shown alongside every DCF result via `dcf_assumptions_json`, but the model itself has no way to know if those defaults are reasonable for a given company.
-Treat as a rough sensitivity exercise, never a target price.
+- **DCF is highly sensitive to its assumptions.** The growth rate is now company-specific (see above), but `discount_rate` (12%) and `terminal_growth_rate` (4%) are still flat defaults applied to every stock, not adjusted for company-specific risk (e.g. a bank's actual cost of capital differs meaningfully from an IT company's).
+All assumptions are shown alongside every DCF result via `dcf_assumptions_json` — treat as a rough sensitivity exercise, never a target price.
+- **ROE/D/E thresholds are generic, not sector-adjusted**, except for the one case explicitly handled: D/E is flagged `debt_to_equity_threshold_not_meaningful_for_banks` for HDFC Bank and ICICI Bank, since bank leverage is structurally different (deposits are liabilities by nature of the business) and a "healthy" D/E for a bank looks nothing like 0.5.
+ROE remains evaluated normally for banks, since — unlike ROCE — it's still a meaningful metric for financial companies.
+- **Debt-to-Equity and Debt-to-Assets measure different things and can look contradictory side by side.** D/E (from yfinance) captures only interest-bearing debt.
+Debt-to-assets (computed here from `total_liabilities / total_assets`) captures *all* liabilities — accounts payable, deferred tax, lease obligations, etc. A company can be genuinely low-debt in the narrow D/E sense while still showing a high debt-to-assets ratio (e.g. TCS: D/E 0.10x, debt-to-assets 40%).
+  This is not a bug — the two ratios have different denominators by design.
-- **Bank metrics inherit Phase 1's ROCE/EBITDA caveat.** HDFC Bank and ICICI Bank are flagged `bank_roce_ebitda_not_meaningful` per the existing Phase 1 limitation.
-Net margin is *also* computed for banks using the same revenue/net_profit fields, but "revenue" means something different for a bank (interest/fee income) than for a non-financial company — this isn't currently flagged separately and margins for banks should be treated with similar caution even though today's flag doesn't explicitly say so.
+- **Bank net margin shares the same caveat as ROCE/EBITDA**, even though it isn't currently flagged separately: "revenue" means something different for a bank (interest/fee income) than for a non-financial company, so net margin comparisons between banks and non-banks (or even bank-to-bank without matching business mix) should be treated with caution.
-- **`ttm_fallback_used` is a static, unconditional flag for Infosys**, inherited from the Phase 1 Screener-ingestion limitation — it always fires for INFY.NS regardless of what happens in a given run, and is unrelated to the (now-fixed) currency conversion described above.
+- **`ttm_fallback_used` is a static, unconditional flag for Infosys**, inherited from the Phase 1 Screener-ingestion limitation — it always fires for INFY.NS regardless of what happens in a given run, and is unrelated to the currency conversion fix described above.
 Two separate Infosys caveats can appear on the same row; don't conflate them.
-- **No sector/peer comparison.** Valuation-in-context is relative to a security's own historical P/E only — there's no ingested peer or sector-index data to compare against.
+- **No sector/peer comparison.** Valuation-in-context is relative to a security's own historical P/E only.
+- **Data gaps happen even for well-known large-caps.** RELIANCE.NS currently shows `roe_data_unavailable` — yfinance simply didn't return a `returnOnEquity` value for this ticker at ingestion time.
+Not a code bug, but a reminder that "large, well-covered company" doesn't guarantee complete data from any single source.